RenathaPutri/RenathaPutri/README.md

 ### About Me
 - 👧 My name is Renatha Putri
-- 🏡 Live in Sidoarjo, Indonesia
+- 🏡 Live in Surabaya, Indonesia
 - 🤸‍♀️ 17 years old

 ### Tech Stack 🚀